rondevs/threewp/README.md

 });
 ```

-NOTE: Use `THREE_ADDONS` to access the addons.
+NOTE: Destruncture `THREE` and `THREE_ADDONS` to access Three.js and the Addons.

 ### Tips

--   **Responsive Design**: Adjust the size of the Three.js container or renderer based on your design requirements.
-You may need to handle window resizing events to keep the 3D content responsive.
+-   **Responsive Design**: Adjust the size of the Three.js container or renderer according to your design requirements.
+Handle window resizing events to keep the 3D content responsive.
 -   **Documentation**: Refer to the [Three.js documentation](https://threejs.org/docs/) for detailed information on creating more complex scenes, objects, and animations.

 ## Changelog

--   **v1.1.0** - Upgraded release.
-Now enqueues the Three.js library (r128) along with essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass.
-This version enhances the plugin's capabilities, providing a more comprehensive setup for integrating Three.js with WordPress.
+-   **v2.0.0** - Introduced custom bundle file integration for Three.js and essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass etc. This version enhances the plugin's capabilities and provides a more comprehensive setup for integrating Three.js with WordPress.

 ## Contributing